Expert reveals where it all went wrong for celebrity chef Jamie Oliver

 Oliver also made headlines recently after revealing he had offered to cater for Prince Harry and Meghan Markle's wedding, only to have that offer snubbed by the royals.

-But Pollard said it was a mistake to have gone public at all.
+But Ms Pollard said it was a mistake to have gone public at all.

 "He absolutely should have kept quiet at a time when people were already questioning his reputation — it was not a very sensible thing to do, to say he was snubbed by one of the most watched marriages in recent history," she said.